How to Sign Up for MCAT: Quick Guide for Aspiring Med Students

 Understanding MCAT Fees and Assistance

-The standard MCAT cost is $335.
+The standard MCAT fee is $335.

-Here’s a breakdown of some MCAT fees:
+Here’s a quick look at some common MCAT fees:

 • Standard registration: $335

-• International fee: Extra $115
+• International fee: Additional $115

 • Late registration: $95 more

-• Very late registration: $155 more
+• Very late registration: $155 more.

 Plans Change: How to Reschedule

-• 60+ days before: Free
+• 60+ days before: Free.

-• 30-59 days before: $95
+• 30-59 days before: $95.

-• 10-29 days before: $155
+• 10-29 days before: $155.

-• Less than 10 days: $255
+• Less than 10 days: $255.

 Frequently Asked Questions